/api/transactions/locker/download

 Description

-The /api/transactions/locker/download endpoint downloads CloudCoins from a RAIDA locker to the active wallet's Import folder.
+The /api/transactions/locker/download endpoint downloads CloudCoins from a RAIDA locker and automatically grades them into the appropriate folder (Bank, Fracked, or Counterfeit).
 This endpoint implements a secure two-phase protocol:

 - Peek Phase (0x0853): Queries all 25 RAIDA servers to retrieve the list of coins stored in the locker (denomination + serial number pairs).
 Requires 13+ successful responses for cloud consensus.